howaboutwe/javascript/README.md

     }
     ```

-  - For [performance reasons](http://jsperf.com/array-direct-assignment-vs-push/5) use direct assignment over Array#push
-  - If you don't know array length use Array#push.
+  - Always use array#push when appending new values to an array.

     ```javascript
     var someStack = [];

-    // good
+    // bad
     someStack[someStack.length] = 'abracadabra';

     // good